luohongk/UniGoal/README.md

 We propose a <b>unified</b> graph representation for <b>zero-shot</b> goal-oriented navigation.
 Our method can be directly applied to different kinds of scenes and goals <b>without training</b>.

 ## News
+- [2025/05/13]: Fix bugs on environment installation and inference.
+Object-goal will be supported in two weeks.
 - [2025/04/06]: Release code.
-Now instance-image-goal is supported.
-Text-goal and object-goal will be supported soon.
+Now instance-image-goal and text-goal are supported.
 - [2025/03/08]: Initial update.
 We are working for ICCV now.
 Arxiv and code will be released within two weeks.
 - [2025/02/27]: UniGoal is accepted to CVPR 2025!